MAPS Frequently Asked Questions (FAQs)

 Are the staff members at the RRMC comfortable around MAPS Volunteers?
 It seems like we are policing them and following them around.

 Yes, the staff members at the RRMC are very comfortable around us.
 Our MAPS Program has been around since 2006 and everyone knows us.
 The only staff members who are not as familiar with our program are the night shift staff members (those who work from 7PM to 7AM).
 For this reason, if you volunteer during the graveyard shifts, you may have questions concerning “what are you doing? what are you volunteering for” etc. Do not worry, it may seem that you are policing the staff members and observing them to see if they are following correct Joint Commission guidelines and protocol.
 However, they are used to it because A) our program has been around for a very long time and B) their supervisors do this to them also and C) when Joint Commission comes, they will be officially shadowed as well.
-In a sense, we are just letting them practice; we are creating AWARENESS for the RRMC staff members to further promote correct hand hygiene, correct medication administration, correct blood drawing protocol, and correct donning of personal protective equipment.
+In a sense, we are just letting them practice; we are creating AWARENESS for the RRMC staff members to further promote correct hand hygiene, and proper use of personal protective equipment.

 What is Joint Commission?
 I’m perplexed.